nvnam2110/time_record/README.md

    - Public endpoints (e.g., login) are accessible to everyone.
    - Restricted endpoints (e.g., `/report`) require specific roles (e.g., `ROLE_ADMIN` or `ROLE_USER`).

-5. **Authentication and Authorization**: Spring Security automatically checks the user's roles during authentication and ensures they have the required permissions to access specific resources.